Petty misdemeanors are usually considered less serious than misdemeanors and carry less severe punishments and penalties.

 - Court trial (bench trial)

 Taking a petty misdemeanor to a bench trial where a judge will rule on your case is rare, but not unheard of.
-Minnesotans convicted of petty misdemeanors can also get the offense expunged from their criminal record after two years so long as they haven’t had any additional offenses.
+Minnesotans convicted of petty misdemeanors may be able to get the offense expunged from their criminal record after two years if they meet certain conditions.

 If you’d like to contest a petty misdemeanor or get one expunged from your record, you may want to speak with a referral counselor.
 They can help you find an appropriate Minneapolis–St. Paul criminal defense lawyer near you.